Εικόνες σελίδας

 Well

-JULIE T. Well faid, my hearts: You are a princox; go:Be quiet, or-More light, more light, for fhame!-I'll make you quiet; What !-Cheerly, my hearts.
+Well faid, my hearts: You are a princox; go:Be quiet, or-More light, more light, for fhame!-I'll make you quiet; What !-Cheerly, my hearts.

 Tyb.
 Patience perforce with wilful choler meeting, Makes my flesh tremble in their different greeting.
 I will withdraw: but this intrufion fhall, Now feeming fweet, convert to bitter gall.
-Ram.
+[Exit.
+Rom.
 If I profane with my unworthy hand [To Juliet.
+This holy fhrine, the gentle fine is this My lips, two blufhing pilgrims, ready stand

-This holy fhrine, the gentle fine is this My lips, two blufhing pilgrims, ready ftand To finooth that rough touch with a tender kiss.
+To finooth that rough touch with a tender kifs.
 Jul.
 Good pilgrim, you do wrong your hand too much,

 Which mannerly devotion fhews in this; For faints have hands that pilgrims' hands do touch, And palm to palm is holy palmers' kifs.

 Rom.
 Have not faints lips, and holy palmers too? ful.
-Ay, pilgrim, lips that they must use in prayer.
+Ay, pilgrim, lips that they muft ufe in prayer.
 Rom.
-O then, dear faint, let lips do what'hands do;
+O then, dear faint, let lips do what'hands do; They pray, grant thou, left faith turn to despair.

-The word is ufed by Ben Jonfon in The Cafe is alter'd, 1609; by Chapman in his comedy of May-Day, 1610; in the Return from Parnaffus, 1606: "Your proud univerfity Princox;" again, in Fuimus Trocs, 1633: "That Princox proud ;" and indeed by moft of the old dramatick writers.
+The word is ufed by Ben Jonfon in The Cafe is alter'd, 1609; by Chapman in his comedy of May-Day, 1610; in the Return from Parnaffus, 1606: "Your proud univerfity Princox;" again, in Fuimus Trocs, 1633: "That Princox proud;" and indeed by moft of the old dramatick writers.
 Cotgrave renders un jeune efloudeau fuperbe a young princox boy.
 STEEVENS.

-2 Patience perforce,] This expreffion is in part proverbial: the old adage is,
+Patience perforce,] This expreffion is in part proverbial: the old adage is,

 "Patience perforce is a medicine for a mad dog "